A Fall Salad To Delight

 - In your favorite salad bowl (we like our old wooden bowls that we've had for years), add the greens.

-- At this point I like to add the dressing a little at a time until I have the perfect combination of greens to salad dressing.
-You never want to pour all the dressing on top of the salad so the greens are swimming.
-My wife and I call this over-dressing, "Laura the Salad" and say to each other as we are about to add the dressing, "Don't Laura the Salad!"
+- At this point, I like to add the dressing a little at a time until I have the perfect combination of greens and salad dressing.
+You never want to pour all the dressing on the salad, so the greens are swimming.
+My wife and I call this over-dressing "Laura the Salad" and say to each other as we are about to add the dressing, "Don't Laura the Salad!"

-- When you reached the optimum balance between greens to vinaigrette, add the craisins, pecans, and apple.
-We don't add everything at first and stir to combine because we fine the other ingredients go straight to the bottom of the bowl.
-If you add these other ingredients after you've combined the greens and the vinaigrette, you can GENTLY give the salad a stir and keep all the fun stuff on the top.
+- Add the craisins, pecans, and apples when you reach the optimum balance between greens and vinaigrette.
+We don't add everything at first and stir to combine because we find that the other ingredients go straight to the bottom of the bowl.
+If you add these other ingredients after you've combined the greens and the vinaigrette, you can GENTLY give the salad a stir and keep all the fun stuff on top.

 - Bring the bowl to the table to serve or plate the salad on individual plates and serve.